-After studying at the Instituto Europeo di Design in Madrid, she spent almost two years exploring Japan by bike and gaining hands-on experience in traditional woodwork, architecture and exhibition design.
+After studying at the Istituto Europeo di Design in Madrid, she spent almost two years exploring Japan and gaining hands-on experience in traditional woodwork, architecture and exhibition design.
 Inspired by the story of the Silk Road, she decided to return to Europe by land and travelled across China and central Asia, delving into the interconnectedness of the habits and rituals of the people she encountered along the way.

 Her exposure to different cultures is instilled in her pieces, interiors, sets and ephemeral installations that weave in her fascination with Japanese craftsmanship, the distinct climate of the Canary Islands, the burgeoning creative scene of the German capital, as well as her own femininity.

 Bridging the physical and the intangible in the way she works, Lázaro uses 3D design to visualize her ideas and advance her research on form and materiality, which led her to establish, in 2023, HENADS, a creative practice focused on creating compelling and immersive virtual settings with a human-made sensitivity.

 Text by Eleni Tranouli

 Product Design, Interior Design, Ephemeral Architecture, Set Design, Technical Planning, 3D Visualization

 SightUnseen 1stdibs, Galerie Philia, Adorno, Pamono, Movimento, The Struxture